-As a coach, I am often asked what is the best running watch for cross country or track.
+As a sports performance and run coach, I am often asked what is the best running watch for cross country or track.

 For Cross Country and Track athletes, I like and recommend the Garmin 45, or Garmin 55.
-These watches use GPS technology to track how far your child has run.
+These watches use GPS technology to track how far each athlete has run and monitors their intensity levels during training.

 However, for athletes who prefer to wear a regular watch, the Apple Watch is a great alternative.
-I coach a few athletes who use and are happy with their Apple Watch.
+I coach several athletes who use and are happy with their Apple Watch.

 First and foremost, please understand that most organized cross country and track meets do not allow athletes to wear running watches during competitions.
 Wearing one during a competition could get you disqualified.
 Please make sure you fully understand the rules going into the competition.